meng-ucalgary/seng-637-assignment-1/assignment1-report-template.md

 Then for each bug found, we will perform regression testing on the updated version of the given system, and update its status in the Backlog.
 The updated sytem is available inside the zip archive [assignment1-artifacts.zip](assignment1-artifacts.zip), and the file name is **"ATM System - Lab 1 Version 1.1.jar"**.

 Before this lab, we didn't know the anything about exploratory tests and scripted tests and the differences between them.
 However, I (Bhavyai) had heard of Regression and regression testing from my previous job.
+The only experience we had with testing was non-structured testing of our own programs in other courses, simply checking if the features work as intended.

 ## Video demo